 Bluebells Class Page

-Bluebells Class 2022/2023
+Bluebells Class

-Welcome back to a new school year!
 The Bluebells team are very excited about the year ahead.

 The Bluebells team are:

-Teaching assistants – Mrs Burgess (Monday - Friday)
+Teaching assistants: Mrs Burgess

-Mrs Deakin (Monday – Thursday)
+Mrs Deakin (Monday to Thursday)

 PE